FactualTechAthereusUS/cloned-Interview-coder-/README.md

 - Pre-built packages for macOS (both Intel and Apple Silicon)
 - Improved error handling

-> **Note:** Updated application packages with the original icons are available in the GitHub Releases section of this repository.
+> **Note:** Application packages with the original icons are available in the GitHub Releases section of this repository.
+All traces of the Eye of Providence icon have been completely removed from the application.

 ### Why This Exists